Ceramics: Wheel Throwing (Morning)

 This class is based strongly on finding out your individual needs, as every student comes in with different ideas about what they want to gain by taking a class at Fleisher.
 I encourage students to challenge themselves by stepping out of their comfort zone, by trying new techniques and reminding them that the best way to try something new is to treat it like play; bring your humility to class and you’ll learn a lot more and have much more fun!

-Clay is available for purchase in the school store, no outside clay permitted
+Clay is available for purchase at Fleisher, no outside clay permitted

 Bring your own tools or anything you may think can be used as a tool